alpink/project0/README.md

 I tested the site on my Windows laptop uses Chrome, Firefox, Edge and Internet Explorer, on an Android phone using Chrome and on an Amazon tablet using Silk.
 I did not have access to any Apple devices.

 PROBLEMS

 I had problems with the media query not working.
-I wanted an image, in a figure element to float to the right of the screen but on smaller screen float to the left.
+I wanted an image, in a figure element, to float to the right of the screen but on smaller screen float to the left.
 Eventually I realised that the line
 	@media screen and (max-width: 600) should have been